FACed-Off/week-4-node-http-server/README.md

 We can use the `end` method on the response object to tell Node to send the response.
 Whatever we pass here will be sent as the response body.

+The `end` method is must be called for each response, even if empty

 ## Starting the server

 Our Node program has a functioning server, but that server isn't currently listening for requests.
 We need to tell it to do so, and what port it should listen on: